-Based on the results of our investigation, it is our opinion that the site of the proposed new Cuevas shop building is suitable for support of the single-story structure provided that the following foundation design recommendations are followed.
-The following sections of this report present specific foundation design and construction recommendations for the planned new shop building structure.
+Based on the results of our investigation, it is our opinion that the site of the proposed new Middle Housing residential project is suitable for support of the single- and/or two-story residential structures provided that the following foundation design recommendations are followed.
+The following sections of this report present specific foundation design and construction recommendations for the planned new residential structures.